codewithLimon/ChatGPT/README.md

 ## Usage

-1.
- Clone the repository
+1.Clone the repository
-2.
- Compile the code
+2.Compile the code
-3.
- Run the application
+3.Run the application
-4.
- Enter the prompt
+4.Enter the prompt
-5.
- Bot will answer as the prompt is
+5.Bot will answer as the prompt is

 ## Contributing